-Students enrolled in any of the above Bachelor's degrees are required to perform in a recital on their primary instrument each semester.
+Students enrolled in any of the above Bachelor's degrees are required to perform in a general department recital on their primary instrument each semester.
 See Music Department Handbook for additional details.
-In addition, attendance at one off-campus classical recital or concert each semester is also required.

 MUSIC DEPARTMENT HANDBOOK

 The Music Department Handbook outlines additional requirements, policies and procedures.
 Music students are expected to be knowledgeable of this handbook and are held accountable for the information it contains.
 The handbook is available through the Music Office.